 An answer to this question will give you an idea of how the candidate communicates with the team, no matter if it is remote or co-located.
 A toolbox of an ideal candidate for remote work would include a video conferencing tool such as Zoom, a time tracking tool such as Time Doctor, a project management tool such as Trello, and sometimes a time zone management tool such as Time Doctor.

 Even if your company uses tools that are other than the candidate’s tools, it’s not a problem – all you need is to make sure that the candidate has the relevant experience.
+If they can distinguish between the time tracking and project management tools – then it’s a good sign.

 How do you manage conflicts when working remotely?
 Please describe a situation where you’ve successfully resolved a conflict.